Section 2(a) – Freedom of religion

 In Law Society of British Columbia v.
 Trinity Western University, supra, and its companion case Trinity Western University v.
 Law Society of Upper Canada, 2018 SCC 33, the Supreme Court chose to reconcile the competing religious freedom of Evangelical community members of TWU with the equality rights of LGBTQ persons through the proportionality analysis at the second stage of the Doré/Loyola framework for the judicial review of administrative decisions that engage Charter rights.
 The majority found that the impact on the religious freedom of TWU community members was of “minor significance” and the law societies’ decisions represented a proportionate balance with the significant statutory objectives of ensuring LGBTQ equality and public confidence in the legal profession.

-The scope of paragraph 2(a) is not, however, without limits.
-In Ktunaxa, supra, at paragraphs 71-72, a majority of the SCC held that an Indigenous spiritual freedom claim to the protection of a sacred mountain valley site from a proposed ski resort development did not fall within the scope of paragraph 2(a), which does not protect the object of beliefs or the spiritual focal point of worship and the subjective meaning derived from them.
+The scope of section 2(a) is not, however, without limits.
+In Ktunaxa, supra, at paragraphs 71-72, a majority of the SCC held that an Indigenous spiritual freedom claim to the protection of a sacred mountain valley site from a proposed ski resort development did not fall within the scope of section 2(a), which does not protect the object of beliefs or the spiritual focal point of worship and the subjective meaning derived from them.